Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/lab1.md

 In this task, you will see how to get the insights from the security applied to your data.

-1. You should be back at the **overview** area of the Microsoft Purview portal.
+1. You should be back at the **overview** area of the Microsoft Purview Portal.

    ![Picture 1](../media/Purview_Overview_04.png)

    ![Picture 1](../media/Purview_Overview_05.png)

-1. Select **Activity Explorer** gives to itemized list of activities performed against yuor sensitive content.
+1. Select **Activity Explorer** gives to itemized list of activities performed against your sensitive content.

    ![Picture 1](../media/Purview_Activity_Explorer_06.png)